EsotericSoftware/powermate/README.md

 Download the latest version [here](https://github.com/EsotericSoftware/powermate/releases).

 Note that the libusb-win32 driver must be installed for the PowerMate.
-[Zadig](http://zadig.akeo.ie/) is the easiest way to do this (choose the Griffin PowerMate device from the list and install the "libusb-win32" driver).
+[Zadig](http://zadig.akeo.ie/) is the easiest way to do this (`Options` -> `List All Devices`, choose `Griffin PowerMate` from the select box, change the driver name to `libusb-win32`, then click `Replace Driver`).

 ## License